hwayne/alloydocs/language/sets-and-relations.rst

    (A -> B + B -> C) ++ (A -> A) = (A -> A + B -> C)

 It’s mostly useful for modeling `Time <dynamics>`.

+..
+Note:: When using multirelations the two relations need the same arity, and it overrides based on only the first element in the relations.

 .. rst-class:: advanced
 .. _set-comprehensions: